Well, damn it, another cop has been shot, this time north of Chicago.

 And who's running all these towns where all this stuff is happening?

-And meanwhile, the media reporting on it still just is flabbergasted, isn't it?
+And meanwhile, the media reporting on it still just is flabbergasted, and they're looking for a motive, and they just can't find it.

 Happened.

-Um the cop was shot, was chasing three male suspects, lost communication, was found shot and injured by backup cops.
+lost communication, was found shot and injured by backup cops.

-So the information keeps trickling, and as we get it, we'll we'll pass it on to you after we do our best to confirm it.
+And as we get it, we'll pass it on to you after we do our best to confirm it.

 We're not obsessed with being first here because this isn't journalism on this program.

-Okay, as promised, here is the parody that we did back during the Clinton Lewinsky scandal, as the Democrat Party decided the best way to defend Clinton was to go out and destroy the investigator.
+Okay, as promised, here is the parody that we did back during the Clinton-Lewinsky scandal as the Democrat Party decided the best way to defend Clinton was to go out and destroy the investigator.

 And they did.